darrenscerri/duplicate-package-checker-webpack-plugin/README.md

 ## Resolving duplicate packages in your bundle

-There are multiple ways you can go about resolving duplicate packages in your bundle, the right solution mostly depends on what tools you're using.
+There are multiple ways you can go about resolving duplicate packages in your bundle, the right solution mostly depends on what tools you're using and on each particular case.

 ### Webpack `resolve.alias`

 Add an entry in [`resolve.alias`](https://webpack.github.io/docs/configuration.html#resolve-alias) which will configure Webpack to route any package references to a single specified path.

-If Lodash is duplicated in your bundle, the following configuration would render all Lodash imports to always refer to the Lodash instance found at `./node_modules/lodash`.
+For example, if Lodash is duplicated in your bundle, the following configuration would render all Lodash imports to always refer to the Lodash instance found at `./node_modules/lodash`.

 ```
 alias: {